allenai/magellan/README.md

 # Magellan

-A CLI for creating and querying an Elasticsearch cluster populated with the COVID-19 dataset.
+A CLI for loading the CORD-19 dataset into an Elasticsearch cluster.